LLNL/Abmarl/docs/src/gridworld.rst

 An :ref:`Actor Wrappers <api_gridworld_actor_wrappers>` receives actions in the `wrapped_space` through the ``process_action``
 function.
-It can modify that data before sending it to the underlying Actor to process.
+It can modify the data before sending it to the underlying Actor to process.
 Actor Wrappers may need to modify the action spaces of corresponding agents to ensure that the action arrives in the correct format.
-For example, the :ref:`RavelActionWrapper <gridworld_ravel_action_wrapper>` applied to the :ref:`MoveActor <gridworld_movement>` converts the move action space from ``gym.spaces.Box`` to ``gym.spaces.Discrete``.
-It also handles the transformation of data to and from that space.

 .. _gridworld_built_in_features: